DanielEvansLab/clusterTools/WW-CentOS7.md

 ```
 wwvnfs --chroot /var/chroots/centos7
 wwbootstrap `uname -r`

+Number of drivers included in bootstrap: 447
+depmod: WARNING: could not open /var/tmp/wwinitrd.sne6ea2IAnjM/initramfs/lib/modules/3.10.0-327.10.1.el7.x86_64/modules.order: No such file or directory
+depmod: WARNING: could not open /var/tmp/wwinitrd.sne6ea2IAnjM/initramfs/lib/modules/3.10.0-327.10.1.el7.x86_64/modules.builtin: No such file or directory
+Number of firmware images included in bootstrap: 93
+Building and compressing bootstrap

 ```

 ## Register each node by running wwnodescan and then booting up each node on the cluster network – and each DHCP request will be recorded and the MAC addresses stored on the Warewulf master marge.
 ```
 wwsh dhcp update
 wwsh dhcp restart

+Restarting the DHCP service
+ERROR:
+ERROR:
+Done.

 wwnodescan --netdev=eth0 --ipaddr=172.10.10.4 --netmask=255.255.255.0 --vnfs=centos7 -- bootstrap=`uname -r` lisa00[01-02]
 #Note: A range of IPs can be indicated as n00[00-02]
 #Note: netdev is the node's (Lisa's) cluster interface
 #Note: ipaddr is the first IP to be assigned to the nodes.
 It will increment for each new node
 ```
+Output with errors is:
+WARNING:  Auto-detected "bootstrap=3", cluster "10", domain "0-327.10.1.el7.x86_64"
+ERROR:  Invalid value for Warewulf::Node->nodename:  "bootstrap=3"
+Use of uninitialized value $name in concatenation (.) or string at /usr/share/perl5/vendor_perl/Warewulf/Provision.pm line 139.
+Use of uninitialized value $name in concatenation (.) or string at /usr/share/perl5/vendor_perl/Warewulf/Provision.pm line 139.
+Use of uninitialized value $name in concatenation (.) or string at /usr/share/perl5/vendor_perl/Warewulf/Provision.pm line 139.
+ERROR:  There was an error restarting the DHCPD server Added to data store:  bootstrap=3:  172.10.10.4/255.255.255.0/84:2b:2b:52:66:e0
+ERROR:  Node name "lisa0001" contains unparseable dotted notation.
+Removing all suffixes.
+WARNING:  Auto-detected "lisa0001", cluster "", domain ""
+ERROR:  There was an error restarting the DHCPD server Added to data store:  lisa0001:  172.10.10.5/255.255.255.0/84:2b:2b:52:5e:a1 (command is still running)

+systemctl restart dhcpd  via vince in google groups

+now no more errors....

+still need to ctrl-c to get out

 Once nodes are registered, need to update head's DHCP conf to include all of the node's MACs and IPs
 ```